aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 G0 X215.00 Y310.00 ; second letter - here "I"
 G0 X115.00 Y245.00 ; third letter - here "S"

-; and so on, until at the the end:
+; and so on, until at the end:

+G0 X145.00 Y255.00 ; third letter - here "T"
 G0 X0.00 Y0.00 ; return to zero.
 ; END: MISTAKES WILL COST
 ```

-After each line the R4 asks "?" and waits for R3 to report - if it reports "RUN", waits and tries again, until it says "IDLE": after this the next line is send, and so on.
+After each line the R4 asks "?" and waits for R3-GRBL to report - if it reports "RUN", waits and tries again, until it says "IDLE": after this the next line is send, and so on.

 That's it!
 Some pictures with explanations: